HenrikBengtsson/x86-64-level/README.md

 ```

 This is because the older CPU does not understand one of the CPU
-instructions ("operands").
-Note that the software might not crash
+instructions.
+Note that the software might not crash each time.
+It
-each time.
-It will only do so if it reaches the part of the code that
+will only do so if it reaches the part of the code that uses a CPU
-uses a CPU instruction that is not recognized by the current CPU.
+instruction that is not recognized by the current CPU.

 In contrast, if we compile the software towards the older x86-64-v3
 machine, the produced binary will only use x86-64-v3 instructions and
-will therefor also run on the newer x86-64-v4 machine.
+will therefore also run on the newer x86-64-v4 machine.

 Tips: If you work on a high-performance compute (HPC) environment with
 compute nodes of different generations of CPUs, and you want a smooth